Loved and decried, El Salvador's populist leader is defiant

 6 of22 An Armed Special Forces soldier runs up a flight of steps congressional steps to enter the lawmakers' chambers, following orders of President Nayib Bukele, who had been locked in battle with the opposition-controlled congress, in San Salvador, El Salvador, Sunday, Feb.
 9, 2020 .
 Bukele wanted lawmakers to approve funding for a security plan to control gangs, but they had refused to convene for a vote, saying they wanted more information.
 So he sent armed troops into congress to coerce a vote.
 Salvador Melendez/AP Show More Show Less

-8 of22 Armed Special Forces soldiers, following orders of President Nayib Bukele, enter congress in San Salvador, El Salvador, Sunday, Feb.
+9 of22 Armed Special Forces soldiers, following orders of President Nayib Bukele, enter congress in San Salvador, El Salvador, Sunday, Feb.
 9, 2020.
 Bukele had been locked in battle with the opposition-controlled congress.
 He wanted lawmakers to approve funding for a security plan to control gangs, but they had refused to convene for a vote.
-Salvador Melendez/AP Show More Show Less
+Salvador Melendez/AP Show More Show Less 10 of22

-14 of22 Patients are received at the emergency door of the Hospital El Salvador in San Salvador, El Salvador, Tuesday, June 22, 2021.
+16 of22 Patients are received at the emergency door of the Hospital El Salvador in San Salvador, El Salvador, Tuesday, June 22, 2021.
 President Nayib Bukele had the hospital built at the start of the new coronavirus pandemic.
-Salvador Melendez/AP Show More Show Less 15 of22
+Salvador Melendez/AP Show More Show Less

 22 of22